Private student loans for nearly every type of student

 You can apply for private college loans directly from each lender’s website.
 You should apply after you’ve made your school decision and once you know how much you need to borrow, so you won’t have to submit separate student loan applications for schools you’re considering.

-There's typically no cost to apply for private student loans, but there are a few things you should know before you start:
+There's typically no fee to apply for private student loans, but there are a few things you should know before you apply for student loans:

 • You’ll fill out basic personal information and financial information.